Let’s say you want to contribute with a new feature to an open source project hosted on GitHub.

 You can fork the repo, edit, test, commit your changes, and finally open a pull request.

 After some time your local repo might become outdated.
 How can you update your fork by getting the most recent version from the main repo?

 Add a new

-upstreamremote to track main repo
+upstreamremote to track the main repo

 $ git remote add upstream git://github.com/octocat/Spoon-Knife.git

-Fetch upstream remote in your local repo
+Fetch upstream in your local repo

 $ git fetch upstream

-upstream/masterin your current branch to apply updates
+upstream/masterin your current branch to apply the updates

 $ git merge upstream/master